freqtrade/freqtrade/docs/configuration.md

 ### Parameters in the strategy

-The following parameters can be set in either configuration file or strategy.
+The following parameters can be set in configuration file or strategy.
 Values set in the configuration file always overwrite values set in the strategy.

 * `minimal_roi`